Season 3 Overview

 That’s Westward Beach, already used a number of times in the series, including in the season two episode Keep Smiling (for Jonathan and Jane’s waterfront cookout).

-And even before that, in The Secret, when Mark inadvertently told his friend’s daughter that her parents adopted her.
+And even before that, in The Secret, when Mark inadvertently told his friend’s daughter that her parents had adopted her.

 They really liked that place.